srid/neuron/doc/Guide/Zettel ID.md

 slug: id
 ---

-A Zettel ID is a [[Zettel Markdown]] file's filename without the extension.
+A Zettel ID is a [[Zettel Markdown]] file's filename[^unicode] without the extension.
 Zettel IDs must be unique across the Zettelkasten.

+[^unicode]: Neuron will [NFC normalize](https://www.unicode.org/faq/normalization.html) the Zettel ID derived from filename or link so that they work reliably when using non-ascii characters in filename or links (see [[Linking]]).

 By default, `neuron new`[^new] will use random alphanumeric IDs of length 8, called a "random ID".
 But you may use arbitrary text as ID as well, called a "title ID".